How GuardHill Differs from the Rest

 Mortgage bankers have a wide array of product solutions and loan guidelines for their consumers as a result of working with a variety of different investors, whereas retail banks only have their own set of guidelines.

 A mortgage banker’s primary source of business is from the referrals of their satisfied customers.
 As a result, a mortgage banker will strive to provide the best combination of rates and service to ensure a positive experience for its customers.

 GuardHill is a mortgage banker whose sole expertise is coordinating mortgages and is thus an expert in the field.
 Below are brief definitions of the differences between the types of mortgage providers.

-- A mortgage broker is a company that originates loans then connects the borrowers with the lenders.
+- A mortgage broker is a company that originates loans then connects the borrowers with the mortgage companies.
 They do not underwrite the loan or use their own funds to close the mortgage.

 - A mortgage banker is a company that originates the loan, underwrites the loan, and closes the loan using its own funds.
 Their sole focus is on mortgages.

 - A retail bank offers multiple services including checking and savings accounts, personal loans, debit and credit cards, and mortgages.

 Today, mortgage bankers are the future of the housing market.
-Consumers who are in the process of choosing a mortgage lender should always consider contacting a mortgage banker.
+Consumers who are in the process of choosing a mortgage company should always consider contacting a mortgage banker.